NOAA-GFDL/FRE-NCtools/README.md

 * runoff_regrid -- Regrid land runoff data to the nearest ocean point
 * transfer_to_mosaic_grid -- Convert older style grids to newer mosaic grid

+### Statistical and Informational Tools

+* list_ncvars -- List the variables in a netCDF file
+* plevel -- Interpolates data from model levels to pressure levels
+* split_ncvars -- Write the variables in a FMS netCDF file into multiple netCDF files, one file per netCDf field
+* timavg -- Create a time average netCDF file
+* ncexists -- Checks for variables and attributes in a netCDF file
+* nc_null_check -- Checks to see if the value of the attribute *bounds* of variable *lat* has a null character

 ### Other tools
 The [Ocean Model Grid Generator](https://github.com/NOAA-GFDL/ocean_model_grid_generator) is a collection of tools for creating finite element spherical tripolar grids for